popoveugene/qubership-envgene/docs/calculator-cli.md

 For each namespace/deploy postfix, the context contains two files:

-- **parameters.yaml**: This file contains non-sensitive parameters.
+- **parameters.yaml**: This file contains runtime non-sensitive parameters.
-- **credentials.yaml**: This file contains sensitive parameters.
+- **credentials.yaml**: This file contains runtime sensitive parameters.
 If a parameter is described in the Environment Template via EnvGene credential macro, that parameter will be placed in this file.

 The structure of each of these files is as follows: